5 Industrial Interior Design Ideas for Your Custom HomeJanuary 7, 2020

 Internet and estate auctions are often great places to snag a few good antiques that can be repurposed and used within an industrial interior design.
 Use some creativity when selecting items, such as old tools or fixtures.
 They may be able to be incorporated in such a way that gives them a new and practical function in your home while they simultaneously add a unique aspect to your décor.

+There are plenty of ways to repurpose and incorporate architectural salvage into your home design.
 For example, old brass knobs from antique plumbing fixtures may make for great cabinet or drawer handles on furniture.
 Or, an old anvil stand might be repurposed as an end table in a living room.
 Keep an open mind and use your imagination – you’ll be amazed at what you might dream up!

 5. Decorate with Vintage Furniture and Accessories